mcneel/developer.rhino3d.com/_guide_topics/opennurbs/getting-started.md

 ## Prerequisites

-openNURBS is intended for *skilled* C++ and .NET developers.
+openNURBS is intended for *skilled* C++ developers.
 Please read [What is openNURBS?]({{ site.baseurl }}/guides/opennurbs/what-is-opennurbs) if you have not already.
 It is also presumed that you have an application that wishes to access *3dm* files outside of Rhinoceros.

-## Supported Compilers
+## Supported C++ Compilers

 The openNURBS C++ toolkit has been successfully used with the following compilers:

-- *Microsoft Visual Studio 2015* 15.5.3: to build openNURBS and the examples with *Visual Studio 2015 SP1*, use the solution *opennurbs_public.sln*.
+- *Microsoft Visual Studio 2015* 15.5.3: to build openNURBS and the examples with *Visual Studio 2015*, use the solution *opennurbs_public.sln*.
 - *Apple Xcode 9.2* (9C40b): To build openNURBS and the examples with *Xcode 9.2* (or later), use the workspace *opennurbs_public.xcworkspace*.
 - *Other C++ compilers* The compiler must support the C++11 standard.
 A *makefile* is provided as a starting point.
 The openNURBS C++ source code is clean and simple.
 If you are using a C++ compiler that supports the C++11 standard and run into some toolkit code that causes problems, please [let us know](http://discourse.mcneel.com/category/opennurbs).
 We'll attempt to change the code to accommodate the compiler.